amylour/FreeFido_v2/README.md

 ## Strategy Plane

 The project goal was to build a simple booking app for a service.
-The 'product' was one hour slots in a private, secure dog park and the 'user' was dog owners, trainers and walkers.
+The 'product' was a one hour slot in a private, secure dog park and the 'user' was dog owners, trainers and walkers.
 As the service itself was uncomplicated, I aimed to create an easy, uncomplicated booking system for the user.
 Through planning and design prep work, I realised that there was an opportunity to treat this service like a 'brand' and develop the idea further.
 A social element was born from this with an idea for dog owners to be able to share advice and images of their furry friends on the website.
 This would hopefully help to create a happy group of park users who would recommend the park to others, share articles outside of the core group, and attract more users to sign up.
 Following common social-media design trends, I planned to use icons, high-quality, photographic images and an attractive, connected colour scheme.

 ### Site Goals